RafaelJungDev/RafaelJungDev/README.md

 ### Hi there 👋
+## I'm Rafael Jung

+# I'm a front-end developer currently living in Brazil and graduating in Information Systems for UFMT.

+# 🌱 I’m currently learning Next.js, Node.js and Java.
+I'm trying to learn back-end and others recent tecnlogies, to in a near future become a Full-Stack developer ⚡.

+# 📫 How to reach me: rafaeljdev@gmail.com
 <!--
 **RafaelJungDev/RafaelJungDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.